 - A led-display showing you which speed your riding in, how much battery is left, and which of the 3-speed limit modes you are using at the moment

-- Bright headlights that aid you and increase not only your vision but makes you much more visible to other pedestrians
+- An LED light on the front (a headlight) that will aid you and increase not only your vision in low light conditions but makes you much more visible to other pedestrians

-- Two separate braking systems, a foot break in the rear, and a second electronic brake mounted on the handle
+- Two separate braking systems, a mechanical brake and a second electronic brake

 - A lot of built-in protection features such as overcurrent, over-charging, and while braking or pushing the motors too much it’ll slow itself down in order too cool off

-- It has a folding mechanism so it can be easily folded together and carried around in one hand with its 11.3kg or just to stove it in a closet
+- It has a folding mechanism so it can be easily folded together and carried around in one hand with its 25 lb or just to stove it in a closet

-- Front shock absorber which makes riding on uneven surfaces or the occasional small pothole smoother
+- Front shock absorber which really is just a heavy coil suspension which makes uneven surfaces or the occasional small pothole smoother during the ride

-- Instead of using grip tape they’ve gone with anti-slip rubber which can easily be cleaned off and doesn’t have to be changed every other month
+- Instead of using grip tape they’ve gone with an anti-slip rubber foot pad which can easily be cleaned off and doesn’t have to be changed every other month

 Our review test data